 Some behavioral changes emerge as our canine companions mature and enter their old age.
 Some dogs may wander and appear lost at times.
-Others may appear restless and unable to settle in the evenings.
+Others may appear restless, anxious, and unable to settle in the evenings.
 The dog’s behavior may be indicative of sundowners also known as Canine Cognitive Dysfunction Syndrome or 'doggie dementia'.

 As pet owners, it is saddening to realize that our grey-muzzled companions are getting older.
 Sundowners is a type of canine cognitive dysfunction that affects your dog’s quality of life.
 If your dog experiences sundowners, all familiar routines become confusing while peaceful night sleep becomes restless patrols.